ipython/ipython/docs/source/interactive/htmlnotebook.rst

 ``.ipynb``, stored in the working directory on your computer.
 This file can be easily put under version control and shared with colleagues.

-Despite the fact that the notebook documents are plain text files, they use the JSON format in order to store a *complete*, *reproducible* copy of the state of the computation as it is inside the Notebook app.
+Despite the fact that the notebook documents are plain text files, they use the JSON format in order to store a *complete*, *reproducible*, *one-to-one* copy of the state of the computational state as it is inside the Notebook app.
-That is, they record all computations carried out and the results obtained in a literate way; inputs and  outputs of computations can be freely mixed  with descriptive text, mathematics, and HTML 5 objects.
+All computations carried out, and the corresponding results obtained, are combined in a literate way, mixing them  with descriptive text, mathematics, and HTML 5 representations of objects.

 Notebooks may easily be exported to a range of static formats, including HTML (for example, for blog posts), PDF and slide shows.
-Furthermore, any publicly
-available notebook may be shared via the `IPython Notebook Viewer
-<http://nbviewer.ipython.org>`_ service, which will provide it as a static web
+Furthermore, any publicly available notebook may be shared via the `IPython Notebook Viewer <http://nbviewer.ipython.org>`_ service, which will provide it as a static web page.
-page.
 The results may thus be shared without having to install anything.

 See :ref:`our installation documentation <install_index>` for directions on how to install the notebook and its dependencies.